 “You don’t need to speak to me of ambuscades, Jalana.
 I am not one to be caught unawares” he replied.

 They made their way to a few buildings, looking around for any signs of its inhabitants, however their efforts proved less than fruitful.
 The village was abandoned, perhaps for more than one hundred years.

 “I don’t like this, I don’t like this at all.” mumbled Baer, getting more and more uneasy as time went on.

 As they neared the centre of the village, they noticed a small fountain, although with no water to be seen in it.
 They did notice a small figure though, sitting on the edge with their face in their hands, and small sobbing sounds coming from it.

 They approached, hands on their weapons, curious yet apprehensive.
-The figure seemed familiar, and as they got closer they realised it was Michi’ini, sitting on the fountain, crying.
+The figure seemed familiar, and as they got closer they realised it was the Halfling girl, sitting on the fountain, crying.

 “I’m sorry” she said quietly, although they could both hear her, “I’m so sorry, I just wanted to help him…” she whispered….and then was gone, almost like a candle being blown out and the smoke drifting away on the wind.